Guidebook i: growing authentic community

 What advice would you give someone else who was trying to get to know you?

 If you could condense your strengths into one word, what would it be?

 How were you present to the beauty of God’s creation this week?

 As a Guide, you will be making room for others to explore thoughts, articulate opinions and confront contradictory beliefs.
 This is sacred space.
 For you to facilitate those interactions, it is essential that you set aside time to acknowledge God’s presence.
 When your connection with Him is authentic and life-giving, true community will flow.
 Here are some things to consider as you step into the role of Group Guide:

-You cannot meet the needs of others, if your needs are not being met.
+You cannot meet the needs of others if your own needs are not being met.
 Time to pray, practice gratitude and share your journey with friends will equip you with tools to better serve those in your group.
-Ask yourself, “what do you need for the week ahead?”
+Ask yourself, “What do I need for the week ahead?”